Smoking Cessation. Where do I Start?

 The first step to quitting is deciding you want to quit and making a commitment to quitting.
 Sounds simple, but it is critical.
 You can't quit because (insert friend or family member) wants you to, you have to want to quit.
 Write down the reasons you want to quit and put them somewhere you can refer to them for inspiration when times get tough.

 Got your list?
 Good, now pick a quit date and gather support.
 Experts suggest setting a quit date within 2 weeks and sticking with it.
 Let friends and family know and ask them to support you.
 Maybe that means taking a walk with you or meeting for lunch when you really want a cigarette.
 It may mean just being understanding when you're just not acting like yourself and perhaps in a bad mood.
 Having a friend to talk to who has quit can be helpful.
-If you don't have one, consider joining an online support group through one of the state or federal Quitnet pages.
+If you don't have one, consider joining an online support group through smokefree.gov, Become an ex or Quitnet.
+Other options can include text message programs through these organizations, quit apps on your phone, and Facebook groups.

 Remember that tobacco use is not just a habit, but an addiction.
 Unfortunately only 5-10% of smokers who attempt to quit "cold turkey" are successful long-term.
 The U.S. Department of Health and Human Services recommend that, unless contraindicated, people who smoke 10 or more cigarettes a day should use a drug therapy in every attempt to quit.
 There are a number of medications that can help you quit and your healthcare provider can help you choose which is best for you.